Administering the application

 Risk matrix appearance

 This collection of options allows you to control the risk matrix appearance.
-The Empty cells option determines whether empty cells on the risk matrix are filled with gray or with the appropriate risk color.
-The Axes option determines whether Impact or Probability is on the horizontal or vertical axis.
+The Color of empty cells option determines whether empty cells on the risk matrix are filled with gray or with the appropriate risk color.
+The Orientation option determines whether Impact or Probability is on the horizontal or vertical axis.
 Click the Flip button to swap the axes.

 This page defines the risk model used to assess the level of risk for each risk you create.
 The model is in the form of a matrix.
 The axes are Impact and Probability, while the cells define the level of risk.
 You can adjust the level of risk for a cell by selecting the drop-down box inside it.

 Risk impact defines the degree to which a project, product, or organization would be affected if a particular risk was realized.
-This list defines the impact options available, and usually contains values such as Low, Medium, High, etc. This controls what impact options are presented on the risk issue when you are assessing a risk (see Creating and Assessing Risks).
+This list defines the impact options available, and usually contains values such as Low, Medium, High, etc. This controls what impact options are presented on the risk issue when you are assessing a risk.
 When you adjust this list, the system automatically adjusts the matrix at the top of the page.
 Using the links supplied, you can add, remove, or rename the impacts.